Vegetable Garden Design

 Just getting started, limited on space, or want something less demanding?
 Try planting vegetables within smaller sized plots.
 Smaller bed layouts are great for those who have limited room and are often more compatible with today’s busy lifestyles.
 The beds should be 3 or 4 feet in width.

 For more yield, plant multiple beds with paths between them to allow for easier reach and easy upkeep.
 With smaller plots and paths you can easily maneuver around the sides of the garden.
-You won’t be packing down the soil and it makes watering, weeding, and harvesting your vegetables that much easier.
-With ample space, you can plant more and more beds as you choose.
+You won’t be packing down the soil and it makes watering, weeding, and harvesting your vegetables easier.
+With ample space, you can plant more beds as you choose.

 Grow up, not out